huggingface/blog/audio-datasets.md

 `audio` and more.
 For speech recognition, we'll be concerned with the `text` and `audio` columns.

-Using 🤗 Datasets' [`remove_columns`](https://huggingface.co/docs/datasets/process#remove) method, we can remove the dataset features not associated with speech recognition:
+Using 🤗 Datasets' [`remove_columns`](https://huggingface.co/docs/datasets/process#remove) method, we can remove the dataset features not required for speech recognition:

 ```python
 COLUMNS_TO_KEEP = ["text", "audio"]